z9er/CyberpunkTHING/README.md

 ```
 Navigating the Mods menu uses the arrows at the top to switch between the different pages of mods
 ```
+In Cyberpunk, there is no way to bind multiple hotkeys for actions, items, or abilities, as each must be assigned through the menu to the one assignable hotkey at a time, leading to gameplay interruptions if you want to play well.
+[Custom Quickslots](https://www.nexusmods.com/cyberpunk2077/mods/3096) solves this issue by allowing bindable hotkeys which show up on the Native UI and allow you up to 19 additional hotkeyed actions, abilities, or items.
+Some small setup is required

 After clicking **"Mods"** in the main menu, navigate to the **"QSLOTS"** section, you can add slots and then select the key they bind to.
 This will need to be duplicated in **CET Bindings** in order for it to work.
 Recommend adding slots as needed during the course of gameplay